steven4547466/new-dblapi/README.md

 `getBot([id[, votes]])` gets a bot, wow!
 Another obvious method!
 It will get your bot by default and if you put votes to true, it will return an array of the last 1000 votes.
 Cool.

 `checkVote(id)` will... check... a... users vote!
 It returns 1, or 0.
-1 being yes, 0 being no (true/false, if you're feeling like that).
+1 being yes, 0 being no (true/false, if you're feeling like that **This is a joke, it actually returns true/false dont get mad, but in JavaScript 1 = true and 0 = false anyways.**).

 `getStats([id])` get's a **bots** stats if it's listed on discordbots.org.
 It will return the full bot object.